 On the run yet?
 Hang tight, let’s look at some of the most common terms a digital business owner is going to hear…

 One thing you should understand, especially if you do business worldwide, is that there are not many differences in the GAAPs (Generally Accepted Accounting Practices - jargon alert!) of each country; however, sometimes terms and interpretations vary.

 Whew!
-Without going too far down a tangled rabbit warren of standards boards, in a nutshell you just need to know that the different countries you deal with may have adopted different standard practices and different terms (for example, a profit forecast in Europe may be referred to as a revenue forecast in the USA).
+Without going too far down a tangled rabbit warren of standards boards, in a nutshell, you just need to know that the different countries you deal with may have adopted different standard practices and different terms (for example, a profit forecasting Europe may be referred to as a revenue forecast in the USA).

 Yes, all of these financial terms can definitely get confusing, especially if accounting is not a strength of yours, but don’t let that put you off.